 Basic and diluted net loss per share of common stock is determined by dividing net loss applicable to holders of common stock by the weighted average number of shares of common stock outstanding during the period.
-Because there is a net loss attributable to holders of common stock during the three months ended March 31, 2021 and 2020, the outstanding common stock warrants, stock options, restricted stock units ("RSUs") and preferred stock have been excluded from the calculation of diluted loss per share of common stock because their effect would be anti-dilutive.
+Because there is a net loss attributable to holders of common stock during the three and six months ended June 30, 2021 and 2020, the outstanding common stock warrants, stock options, restricted stock units ("RSUs") and preferred stock have been excluded from the calculation of diluted loss per share of common stock because their effect would be anti-dilutive.
 Therefore, the weighted average shares used to calculate both basic and diluted loss per share are the same.
-Diluted net loss per share of common stock for the three months ended March 31, 2021 excludes the effect of anti-dilutive equity instruments including 749,770 shares of common stock issuable upon the exercise of outstanding common stock warrants and 2,495,765 shares of common stock issuable upon the exercise of stock options and release of restricted stock units.
-Diluted net loss per share of common stock for the three months ended March 31, 2020 excludes the effect of anti-dilutive equity instruments including 4,338,136 shares of common stock then issuable upon conversion of the Company's preferred stock, 4,212,349 shares of common stock then issuable upon the exercise of stock options and release of RSUs.
+Diluted net loss per share of common stock issuable upon the exercise of outstanding common stock warrants and 2,469,816 shares of common stock issuable upon the exercise of stock options and release of RSUs.
+Diluted net loss per share of common stock then issuable upon conversion of the Company's preferred stock, 4,153,631 shares of common stock then issuable upon the exercise of RSUs.
 The Company did not consider a two-class method of loss per share given that the Company's convertible participating securities do not participate in losses.